Western University Exchange Tuition Reduction Program in Hydrology and Atmospheric Sciences

 Please consult the official WUE FAQ page and the Arizona Board of Regents WUE FAQ page or click on a tab below for more information.

-• A student who changes their major to Hydrology and Atmospheric Sciences or adds it as a second major within approximately the first 9-10 days of the semester can start WUE tuition reduction during that same semester if the eligibility requirements have been confirmed through the application process.
-The deadline to add the WUE tuition benefit is the same as the "full refund deadline" each semester and can be confirmed on the UA Registrar’s Dates and Deadlines webpage.
-After this deadline, the student must wait until the following semester to start the WUE tuition reduction program.
+• You must add the major of Hydrology and Atmospheric Sciences - or add it as another major or degree with primary status – AND meet with a HAS advisor within approximately the first 9-10 days of the semester to start WUE tuition reduction during that same semester (as long as eligibility requirements have been confirmed through the application process) [link to be added later].
+The deadline to add the WUE tuition benefit is the same as the "full refund deadline" each semester and can be confirmed on the U of A Registrar Dates and Deadlines webpage.
+If you declare the major after this deadline or do not get your WUE eligibility through the application confirmed in time, you must wait until the following semester to start the WUE tuition reduction program.

-• The HAS advisor will confirm the student's WUE eligibility and progress in the Hydrology and Atmospheric Sciences major every semester during the week before the semester starts and the week after the semester ends.
-Any changes after the regular refund/drop deadline will be reflected in the next regular semester term.
-Notification will be sent by the advisor and the residency office.
+• The HAS advisor will confirm your WUE eligibility and progress in the Hydrology and Atmospheric Sciences major every semester during the week before the semester starts and every week up until the semester’s refund deadline.
+Any changes to WUE eligibility within that time will be reflected in your tuition immediately.
+Notification will be sent to you via official U of A email by the advisor and the residency office.

 • Students in this program are required to meet with the HAS advisor each semester during the month before priority registration begins.